 Alitalia will introduce new routes, set new standards for products and services, introduce a new cost management strategy and benefit from a rebranding.
 All this will be the basis for building a global premium airline.

 The new Alitalia began operations at 1 January 2015, following the completion of the capital investments made by Etihad Airways and Alitalia's existing shareholders.

 Key elements of the new business strategy include:

 New Alitalia operational network:

 - The new strategy includes 3 key points in Italy.
-Milan-Malpensa Airport will grow on long-haul services, while Milan-Linate will increase connections with partner air points.
-Rome-Fiumicino Airport will grow on long-haul flights and will continue to expand on short- and medium-haul flights to maintain relevance on the Italian market.
+Milan-Malpensa Airport will increase on long-haul services, while Milan-Linate will increase connections with partner airlines.
+Rome-Fiumicino Airport will grow on long-haul flights and will continue to expand on short and medium-haul flights to maintain relevance in the Italian market.

-- Alitalia will also add 13 of weekly flights from Milan Malpensa to Abu Dhabi, four weekly flights to Shanghai and additional flights to Tokyo.
+- Alitalia will also add 13 weekly flights from Milan Malpensa to Abu Dhabi, four flights a week to Shanghai and additional flights to Tokyo.

-- Connections to Abu Dhabi, the Eithad Airways hub, with daily services from Venice, Milan, Bologna and Catania, as well as additional flights from Rome, all allowing further connections to the Middle East, Africa, India, South Asia - East, China and Australia.
+- Connections with Abu Dhabi, the Eithad Airways hub, with daily services from Venice, Milan, Bologna and Catania, as well as additional flights from Rome will increase, all allowing further connections to the Middle East, Africa, India, South Asia -East, China and Australia.

-- Venice airport will be the only one in Italy, in addition to Rome Fiumicino and Milan Malpensa, from which Alitalia will fly to Abu Dhabi with long-haul aircraft.
+- Venice Airport will be the only one in Italy, in addition to Rome Fiumicino and Milan Malpensa, from which Alitalia will fly to Abu Dhabi with long-haul planes.

-The new Alitalia will explore opportunities to deepen relationships with SkyTeam members, and in particular with Air France / KLM and Delta, there will be a major new partnership with Airberlin & NIKI, as well as increased connectivity with Etihad Airways.
+The new Alitalia will explore opportunities to deepen relations with SkyTeam members and, in particular, with Air France / KLM and Delta, there will be a major new partnership with Airberlin & NIKI, as well as increased connectivity with Etihad Airways.
 There are also plans to work more with Air Serbia and Etihad Regional.